-In late 2017, DOE announced $20.5 million for a consortium that would conduct research and development to address technological barriers and lower the costs and risks of offshore wind in the United States.
-Of these funds, $18.5 million would be directed to the consortium, and $2 million would go directly to national laboratory research in support of the consortium.
+In late 2017, the U.S. Department of Energy (DOE) announced $20.5 million for a consortium that would conduct research and development (R&D) to address technological barriers and lower the costs and risks of offshore wind in the United States.
+Of these funds, $18.5 million would be directed to the consortium, and $2 million would go directly to DOE national laboratory research in support of the consortium.

-The U.S. Department of Energy (DOE) and Department of the Interior identified the following research areas to facilitate the development of the U.S. offshore wind industry:
+DOE and the Department of the Interior identified the following research areas to facilitate the development of the U.S. offshore wind industry:

-- Wind plant technology advancement
+- Wind plant technology advancement.

-- Wind resource and physical site characterization
+- Wind resource and physical site characterization.

 - Installation, operations and maintenance, and supply chain technology solutions.